 How Often Should An Elderly Person Shower?

 It’s generally accepted that older adults should shower at least once or twice a week.
-This will help to prevent any problems with skin irritation and possible UTIs (urinary tract infections).
+This will help to prevent any problems with skin irritation or skin infections and possible UTIs (urinary tract infections).

 Here’s the thing – we’ve been conditioned that bathing daily is necessary for everyone.

-And, you should know that a sponge bath (aka sink bath) can also be used in lieu of a shower.
+And, you should know that sponge bathing (aka sink bath) can also be used in lieu of a shower.